lfjewett/j8ger/README.md

 # j8ger
-An 8 bit homebrew computer and entertainment system
+An 8 bit homebrew computer

-For this project i've taken inspiration from existing CPUs I read about.
+For this project I've taken inspiration from existing CPUs I read about.
 Mainly the 6502, 6809, BMOW1, and Gigatron.
 The final system should have capabilities similar to or exceeding the original NES and C64.

 #### CPU:
 * [Architecture Diagram](./docs/j8ger-arch.png)